 In this course, students evaluate the concepts of going into business for themselves and working for or operating a small business.
 They become acquainted with channel management, pricing, product/service management, and promotion.
 Emphasis is on the exploration of feasible ideas of products/services, research procedures, business financing, marketing strategies, and access to resources for starting a small business.
 Students will be introduced to the Lean Canvas Business Model (LCBM) throughout the course.
-A performance-based measurement will be used in this course to assess student learning.
 English language arts and social studies are reinforced.

-- Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: Yes Cooperative Education: Yes Entrepreneurial: Yes Internship: Yes Job Shadowing: • Yes Mentorships: Yes School Based Enterprises: Yes Service Learning: Yes - Aligned Industry Credential: Venture Entrepreneurial Expedition
+- Work Based Learning Opportunities: Apprenticeship: Yes Industry Field Trips: Yes Cooperative Education: Yes Entrepreneurial: Yes Internship: Yes Job Shadowing: Yes Mentorships: Yes School Based Enterprises: Yes Service Learning: Yes - Aligned Industry Credential: Venture Entrepreneurial Expedition